openknowledge-archive/datapackage-validate-js/README.md

 ## validate

-Validate the provided DataPackage.json file
+Validate the provided object or string as a Data Package.

 ```
-validator.validate(string)
+validator.validate(raw, schema)
 ```

-* `string`: datapackage.json string or object to validate (note method will take care of parsing the string and checking it is valid JSON if it is not parsed already)
+* `raw`: datapackage.json string or object to validate (note method will take care of parsing the string and checking it is valid JSON if it is not parsed already)
+* `schema`: A schema to validate `raw` against, or, a string that is the unique identifier for a schema in the [Data Package Registry](https://github.com/dataprotocols/registry), which is used to retrieve the matching schema

-Note the method is synchronous and returns a JS object with following
+Note the method is asynchronous and returns a Promise (implemented with [bluebird](https://www.npmjs.com/package/bluebird)).
-structure:
+The Promise resolves with following structure:

 ```
 {